 Residence is open to students during the regular academic session (September to April, with a break over the holiday season.)
-See "Academic Course Add/Drop Dates" on page 5. and see "Important Dates 2021/22" on page 7.
+See "Academic Course Add/Drop Dates" and see "Important Dates 2022/23".

 Students are not permitted to move into their rooms before the established dates and times.
 Special requests for early drop-off of belongings should be directed to the Residence Office.
 Personal belongings cannot be stored over the summer months.